plasne/vpn-router/README.md

 * Many services will warn that the traffic is unusual (your IP says your in Europe and accessing a bank in the US for instance), and you will need to provide addition validation.
 * Your devices might be able to get internet services from a variety of places (cell, multiple wifi, etc.), make sure you know how you are connected.
 * Latency can be a problem since most of the places you would want to exit from are far away from the US.
-* Skype over VPN is OK, but not a great experience.

 ## Considerations for a VPN provider